grantjenks/blue/README.rst

   creates a pyproject.toml just to change this one setting so making it consistent with PEP 8 seems relatively harmless.

+* ``blue`` preserves the whitespace before the hash mark for right hanging comments.

 We are `accumulating <https://github.com/grantjenks/blue/issues/2>`_ a list of other deviations we are considering.
 As we decide to implement any particular suggestion, we'll turn those into individual issues and tackle them